OUR DEVELOPMENT PLANS (short

 or telephone.
 Nobody in the village owns a motorized vehicle.

-a subsequent shorter meeting, representatives of Zahana discussed ideas with
+and a subsequent shorter meeting, representatives of Zahana discussed ideas

 • Access to Clean